mikesol/purescript-deku/README.md

 ![deku](./deku.gif)

-A PureScript web micro-framework.
+A PureScript web micro-framework for apps that need to be fast.

-## Why?
+## Documentation

+[Here](https://mikesol.github.io/purescript-deku/) is a comprehensive guide to building apps with Deku.
+The guide is written in Deku and can be found [here](./examples/docs/).

+## Why another web framework?

 Deku aims to be:

 - **fast**: it's up to 2x faster than Halogen for a simple Todo MVC app.
-- **small**: the average Deku program tends to be less lines of code than its React or Halogen counterpart and its bundle sizes are smaller after tree-shaking.
+- **small**: the average Deku program tends to be less lines of code than its React or Halogen counterparts.
 - **ssr-friendly**: Deku has out-of-the-box server-side rendering capabilities.

 Deku started as an experiment taking [`purescript-wags`](https://github.com/mikesol/purescritp-wags) and replacing all the Web Audio stuff with DOM stuff.
 It turns out that the DOM and Web Audio are more alike than different, so the first draft took only a few hours.
 It uses the same file structure, naming conventions and core concepts as wags, making it ideal for performance-critical apps.

 ## Benchmarks

 Here are some recent benchmarks from the test suite comparing Deku to Halogen and Halogen Hooks.
-The test suite is the same one that is used in the Halogen Hooks repo
+The test suite is the same one that is used in [`halogen-hooks`](https://github.com/thomashoneyman/purescript-halogen-hooks).

 ### The State test